If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 The bigger insight behind all of this isn't about specific wines.
 It's about how exploration actually works.

 Most wine drinkers think exploration means taking big leaps: trying something completely different, going to a new country or a new grape with no preparation.
-That approach works for some people, but it fails often enough that most people eventually stop trying.
+That approach works for some people, but it can be really intimidating, and unfortunately when it fails, it can scare people off from wanting to stray from the tried and true.
 The approach that actually works, consistently, is starting from structure.
 Finding the wine that's 80% familiar and 20% new.
 Building confidence with that bottle, and then taking another small step.
 Over time, the new territory becomes familiar, and you take another step.

-Every person who goes from "I only drink Malbec" to knowing six wines they genuinely love is getting more out of the same grocery budget.
+Every person who goes from "I only drink Cabernet" to knowing six wines they genuinely love is just able to experience more, and have more flexibility when out with friends or in unfamiliar places.
 More good bottles.
 Fewer bad ones.
 More interesting dinners.
 More things to talk about.
 It's not about becoming a wine snob.
 It's about getting more out of something you already enjoy.

 There's Also a Visual Reference